-Perivesical and periurethral injections with ropivacaine have the potential to reduce the incidence of early postoperative CRBD by up to 49%.
-Further randomized studies are necessary to determine the optimal treatment regime to prevent early postoperative CRBD.
+Perivesical and periurethral injections with ropivacaine have the potential to reduce the incidence of early postoperative catheter-related bladder discomfort by up to 49%.
+Further randomized studies are necessary to determine the optimal treatment regime to prevent early postoperative catheter-related bladder discomfort.

-Catheter-related bladder discomfort (CRBD) occurs in up to 63% of patients following robot-assisted radical prostatectomy (RARP).
-The optimal intra-operative anesthesia regime to prevent patients from CRBD is unknown.
+Catheter-related bladder discomfort occurs in up to 63% of patients following robot-assisted radical prostatectomy.
+The optimal intraoperative anesthesia regime to prevent patients from catheter-related bladder discomfort is unknown.

 A prospective cohort analysis was conducted.
-Patients with biopsy-proven prostate cancer selected for RARP were included between January 2017 and April 2020 from a high-volume prostate cancer center.
-Eight different treatment regimens were compared, ie a combination of general anesthesia and a transversus abdominis plane (TAP) block with either an additional dose of clonidine, or an additional dose of ketamine, or perivesical infiltrations (with 20ml ropivacaine, or periurethral infiltrations (with ropivacaine), or a dorsal penile nerve block (with 20ml ropivacaine).
-Multiple logistic regression and linear mixed models were used to analyze differences in CRBD and pain (0-10) at the post-operative recovery unit between the treatment protocols.
+Patients with biopsy-proven prostate cancer selected for robot-assisted radical prostatectomy were included between January 2017 and April 2020 from a high volume prostate cancer center.
+Eight different treatment regimens were compared, ie a combination of general anesthesia and a transversus abdominis plane block with either an additional dose of clonidine or an additional dose of ketamine, or perivesical infiltrations (with 20 ml ropivacaine), or periurethral infiltrations (with ropivacaine); or a dorsal penile nerve block (with 20 ml ropivacaine).
+Multiple logistic regression and linear mixed models were used to analyze differences in catheter-related bladder discomfort and pain (0-10) at the postoperative recovery unit between the treatment protocols.